-I find it odd that some people just detest cilantro, considering my strong feelings for this delightful herb.
+some people just detest cilantro.
+We find that odd, considering our strong feelings for this delightful herb.
 Sometimes called Chinese parsley, cilantro is a mainstay of ethnic cuisines the world over, from Mexican to Indian to Thai.
 The leaves are used as typical cilantro, and the seeds are known as coriander.
 In truth, cilantro is not the easiest herb to grow.
 It's delicate.
-But that's part of the reason we have to grow it: finding decent cilantro in a supermarket is a challenge.
+But that's part of the reason we have to grow it: Finding decent cilantro in a supermarket is a challenge.

-Still, I find the Mediterranean herbs to be much easier to grow, and cilantro can be downright difficult to start from seed.
-Yet next to basil, I grow more cilantro than anything else and don't regret one second of time I've put into learning how to grow this delicious herb.
+Still, we find the Mediterranean herbs to be much easier to grow, and cilantro can be downright difficult to start from seed.
+Yet next to basil, we grow more cilantro than anything else and don't regret one second of time we've put into learning how to grow this delicious herb.

 Light: Cilantro likes bright light, but dislikes intense, direct sunlight.
 The best option is morning sun in an east-facing window or a very bright sill that doesn't get too much direct sun.